adlibre/dms-client/README.md

 # Command line Adlibre DMS file uploader utility.

 Uploads file/directory into Adlibre DMS Api, depending on options/config specified.
-Looks for options file called options.conf in the folder directory and uses it's data for posting.

 In order to function it must have configuration file, usually called 'dms_sender.cfg'.
 You may override those settings by specifying alternative configuration file with '-config' key parameter.